 The medical bills and car repairs reduced Mitch and Jenn’s CF to about $12,500.
 They opted for the roof repair of $750 to buy themselves time to save for a new roof.

-So far, the roof repairs are holding well.
-They’ve had time to get additional estimates and it looks like the cost will be closer to $10,000, which given the circumstances, comes as good news.
+The roof repairs held longer than 3 years.
+They had time to get additional estimatesm, which got the price down closer to $10,000, which given the circumstances, came as good news.

-Mitch and Jenn are crash saving so that when they replace the roof, the cost will not deplete their Contingency Fund.
-And they’re committed to continue saving like that to restore it back to $18,000 as soon as possible.
+Mitch and Jenn went into crash saving mode so that when they did replace the roof, the cost did not deplete their Contingency Fund.

 Sure, Mitch and Jenn are wealthy so of course they have money to save.
 Or, they’re lucky because they have two incomes, we have only one.
 Or, must be nice but what about those of us who are unemployed, unhealthy, deeply in debt or [insert excuse of choice here]?

 As long as you see building your own Contingency Fund as optional, there will always be something more pressing to take priority.
 And, by the way, Mitch and Jenn are anything but wealthy.
 They’ve embraced frugality as a top priority in their lives, caring well for every dollar that comes into their lives, putting savings as a top priority.

 Need specific reasons to grow your CF?
 Here they are.
 Learn them well, then believe with all your heart that something on this list is coming your way: